perumandlalokesh/Personal_budget_tracker/README.md

-# Personal_budget_tracker
-Developed a personal budget tracker to manage income, expenses, and savings with visual reports.
-Implemented features like category-wise tracking, budget alerts, and responsive UI using HTML, CSS, JS, and AngularJS.
 Budget Tracker System
 A simple and intuitive web application that helps users track income, expenses, and maintain control over their financial goals.
 This Budget Tracker System allows real-time updates, detailed summaries, and a user-friendly interface for managing personal budgets efficiently.